CatxFish/motion-effect/README.md

 Motion-effect is an obs-studio plugin for source item animation by updating transform settings.

 ## Features
-### motion-filter
+### motion-filter (For one source in the scene)
 - Source animation (linear or bezier curve) and scaling.
 - One way (just forward) or Round trip (forward and backward) movement.
 - Trigger by hotkey or scene switch.
-### motion-transition
+### motion-transition (For all sources between scene switch)
-- Source in both scene : linear animation
+- Source in both scene : linear transform animation
-- Source only in previous scene :  zoom out to dissapear
+- Source only in previous scene :  zoom out
 - Source only in next scene : zoom in

 ## Download